Kamuish/archi/README.md

 # Known Problems

- [1] The normalization routine fails if one of the stars is saturated; Since the images are normalized in relation to their brigthest point, the saturation of a star leads to us being unable to detect faint stars (under a given magnitude threshold)

- [2] There is no correction for cross-contamination between stars
+ [1] There is no correction for cross-contamination between stars